Manual Therapy Strategies for the Adult Neurological Population: Upper Quadrant

 5. Recommend the benefits of dynamic client participation versus passive treatments.

-6. Apply dynamic manual strategies to prevent mal-alignment and to restore functional alignment.
+6. Apply dynamic manual strategies to prevent mal-alignment and to restore function.

 Target Audience